Chinese FM says vaccine cooperation to further lift anti-pandemic cooperation with Hungary

 Wang said China will, as always, support bilateral cooperation in various fields, and is pleased to see more Chinese enterprises invest and develop businesses in Hungary.

-China also hopes that Hungary will continue playing a constructive role in pushing forward China-Central and Eastern European Countries cooperation and relations between China and the European Union, he said.
+China also hopes that Hungary will continue playing a constructive role in pushing forward China-CEEC cooperation and relations between China and the European Union (EU), he said.

+For his part, Szijjarto said Hungary attaches great importance to developing its relations with China.

+The country is ready to deepen practical cooperation with China in various fields, and play an active role in China-CEEC cooperation and EU-China relations, he said.